There are many types of brain tumors. Some are cancerous (malignant) and some are noncancerous (benign).

 - You’re relaxed and happy one minute and, the next, you’re starting an argument for no apparent reason.

-These changes can occur early on, but you can also get these symptoms from chemotherapy and other cancer treatments.
+These changes can occur early on from the tumor in the brain, but personality changes can also develop as a result of chemotherapy or other cancer treatments.

 Memory loss and confusion

-Memory problems can be due to a tumor in the frontal or temporal lobe.
-A tumor in the frontal or parietal lobe can also affect reasoning and decision-making.
+Memory problems can be due to a tumor anywhere in the brain, especially if it affects the frontal or temporal lobe.
+A tumor affecting the frontal or parietal lobe can also impair reasoning and decision-making.
 For example, you may find that:

 - It’s hard to concentrate, and you’re easily distracted.